 I was wary of science fiction and fantasy until I read this novel.
-When I read the beginning, about a man longing for a woman and walking across the earth to find her.
-I assumed that it’ll be a cute romance story about how love breaks all obstacles.
+Since the novel opens with the narration of a man longing for a woman and walking across the earth to find her, I assumed that it will be a cute romance story about how love overcomes all obstacles.
 I was wrong.
 Very wrong.
 Instead, the story deals with issues of agency and power, slavery, death, loss and just so many dark issues, including a twisted Eugenics project (I’m trying really hard not to give any spoilers).

 Summary: Doro is an entity who changes bodies like clothes, killing his hosts by reflex–or design.
 He fears no one–until he meets Anyanwu.
 Anyanwu has also died many times.
 She can absorb bullets and make medicine with a kiss, give birth to tribes, nurture and heal, and savage anyone who threatens those she loves.
 She fears no one–until she meets Doro.
 From African jungles to the colonies of America, Doro and Anyanwu weave together a pattern of destiny that not even immortals can imagine. (from goodreads)

 Nevertheless, it was a good read, and exposed me to the beauty of African sci-fi and fantasy.
-I think what discouraged me from speculative fiction was the idea of reading about unicorns (I don’t think I’ll enjoy that).
+I think what discouraged me from speculative fiction was the idea of reading about unicorns and fairies (not really my style).
 Wild Seed showed me that there’s so much more.
 It was definitely a 5 star read.

 Have you read Wild Seed or any of Octavia Butler’s works?
 What speculative fiction books would you recommend (for someone who’s relatively new to the genre)?